Electronics

 By implementing reuse of electronic items, they not only reduce resource use but also provide local and inclusive employment opportunities and services.

 RREUSE, an international network representing social enterprises working on reuse, repair, and recycling, is at the forefront of advocating for sustainable practices in the management of Waste Electrical and Electronic Equipment (WEEE).
+Their key focus areas include:

 • Developing Ecodesign minimum requirements for electronics products